-Composition: Each local may name a member as their designated representative to the Pension Advisory Committee.
-Local representatives must not be in receipt of institution while serving on the committee.
+Composition: Each local may name a member as their designated representative to the institution while serving on the committee.

 Pension Advisory Committee.
 Local representatives must not be in receipt of College Pension Plan benefits and must maintain active employment at the